saitnyalcin/react-basic-sliderView/README.md

-This is the implementation of how we are using slider component in our react application.
+This is the implementation of how we are using slider component in our react application